 There are over 100 lakes on Fraser Island.

 Can you swim in the lakes on Fraser Island?

 Yes, they are beautiful, calm, fresh and clean.
 Perfect for swimming.

 How many perched lakes are on Fraser Island?

 There are a total of seventy-six perched lakes located on Fraser Island.

 No, there are no sharks in Lake Mckenzie.
 It’s a freshwater lake.

 What’s so great about Lake Birrabeen Fraser Island?

 It’s a beautiful lake that is less popular than say, Lake Mckenzie.
-So you will see a lot less tourists.
-If you like the peace an quiet this is the perfect spot.
+So you will see a lot fewer tourists.
+If you like peace and quiet – this is the perfect spot.